-Also, if you’re taking this medication, stay away from grapefruit juice.
+Also, if you’re taking this medication, avoid grapefruit juice.
 Grapefruit juice may raise the levels of dextromethorphan, which is one of DayQuil’s ingredients.
-Side effects such as anxiety and dizziness are more likely at higher dosages.
+In addition, side effects such as anxiety and dizziness are more likely at higher dosages.

 Serious side effects

 An allergic reaction is a major side effect of DayQuil.
 Among the symptoms are:

 - swelling of your hands, legs, ankles, or feet